 It is also important to consider a light for daytime riding as well as night, using a flashing light for attracting attention during the day is one of the best ways to make yourself safer.

 Lumens is the main method used for measuring brightness, the higher the number the brighter the light.
 However be aware Lumen can sometimes be misleading as other things such as the LED’s used, lens and beam angle also contribute to how bright a light is.
-Generally we would recommend starting at a minimum of 250 Lumens for a front ‘to see’ light and 600 minimum lumens for off-road use.
+Generally we would recommend starting at a minimum of 400 Lumens for a front ‘to see’ light on paved surfaces and a minimum of 800 lumens for off-road use.

 The vast majority of modern lights now use USB rechargeable Lithium-Ion batteries.
 These will save money by not having to replace batteries and are much more convenient, allow higher power output and longer run times.
 Some high powered lights will use an external battery pack to reduce the size and weight of the light which can be great for helmet lights but keep in mind mounting or carrying the battery.

 It’s crucial to get a light that can operate for the length of your ride to keep you safe.
 It’s important to look at the run time and brightness of each mode; high, medium, low, flash etc when making a comparison between two lights to ensure you’re comparing the same brightness and effective run time.

 Considering what type of riding you’ll be doing is another important decision when purchasing lights.
 On-road riding mostly involves fairly straight roads so a narrower beam angle aiming its focus directly ahead is best here.
 Off-road riding typically involves tighter corners and more obstacles like ruts, rocks and roots to look out for, so a wider beam is more important.
 Water resistance can also be an important consideration if you’re commuting year-round or riding on muddy mountain bike tracks.